The Carrack’s Log:Calibrating for 2026

 2. The Research: Academic Contribution at Ningxia University I am honored to step into the role of a Research Assistant at Ningxia University.
 This isn’t just a job; it is a testing ground.
 My goal is explicit: to produce a high-quality paper.
 I want to prove—both to myself and to future supervisors—that I can contribute real value to the academic conversation, not just consume it.

 2026 is about focus.
-It’s about recognizing the right path, the right work, and the right people.
+It’s about recognizing the right path and the right work.

 Anchors aweigh.